eclipse-iceoryx/iceoryx/doc/api-cheat-sheet.md

 ### Waitset
 The easiest way to receie data is to periodically poll whether data is available.
 This is sufficient for simple use cases but inefficient in general, as it often leads to unnecessary latency and wake-ups without data.

-The ``Waitset`` can be used to relinquish control and wait for user defined conditions to become true.
+The ``Waitset`` can be used to relinquish control (putting the thread to sleep) and wait for user defined conditions to become true.
 Usually these conditions correspond to the availability of data at specific subscribers.
 This way we can (almost) immediately wake up when data is available and will avoid unnecessary wake-ups if no data is available.

 To do so it manages a set of triggers which can be activated and indicate that a corresponding condition became true which in turn will wake up a potentially waiting thread.
 In this way it extends a condition variable to a collection of conditions.
 Upon waking up it can be determined which conditions became true and caused